Every day is a good day to fall in love with the College of Charleston.

 The last thing you want to be worried about is your hair frizzing up or sticking to your neck while your tour guide is telling you about the dorms.

-Also, being so hot that all you’re thinking about is finding a drinking fountain while you’re walking through Cistern Yard is just not productive.
+Also, it gets pretty warm in the spring, and by the summer it’s sweltering.
+It’s no good being so hot that all you’re thinking about is finding a drinking fountain while you’re walking through Cistern Yard.
+It’s just not productive.

 And trust us, unsupportive flip flops, long walks through the city and Charleston’s charmingly uneven brickwork don’t go very well together.